 People with a history of rheumatic fever are more likely to experience chorea.
 Other risk factors are related to risks for a specific disease.

 For example, Huntington’s disease is a hereditary disorder that may cause chorea.
 A person with a parent who has Huntington’s disease has a 50 percent chance of inheriting the disease, according to the

 Chorea is associated with several additional causes, some temporary and some chronic.
 These causes include:

 - immune conditions, such as systemic lupus erythematosus

-- infection-related conditions, such as Sydenham’s chorea, which is the result of rheumatic fever
+- infection-related conditions, such as Sydenham’s chorea

 - medications, including levodopa and neuroleptics